clojurists-together/clojuriststogether.org/content/news/2019/april-2019-monthly-update.md

 17. Momentum
 April 29, 2019
-Today we are goind to implement momentum, a ubiquitous learning optimization technique.
+Today we are going to implement momentum, a ubiquitous learning optimization technique.
 What's more, we'll do it without any performance penalty.
 Find out how many lines of Clojure code it will take.

 18. GPU Accelerated Neural Networks in 6 Lines of Clojure Waiting to be published next week